gordo1/MD_workflow/Analysis/README_analysis.txt

 #------------------------------------------------------------------------------

-The /Analysis directory is desigend to be used at the completion of a run as a place to consolidate data and process the trajectory data.
+The /Analysis directory is designed to be used at the completion of a run as a place to consolidate data and process the trajectory data.

 There are a number of sub_directories and scripts here to help you do this: